apache/drill/_docs/develop-custom-functions/060-custom-function-interfaces.md

 ## Example

-The following example shows the program created for the `mysecondmin` function:
+The following example shows the program created for the `mysecondmin` function.
+The `mysecondmin` function looks at all the incoming values to determine if there is a new minimum value.
+When an incoming value is less than the minimum value, the function replaces the second minimum value with the value that was previously the minimum value.

     package org.apache.drill.udfs;
     import java.util.regex.Matcher;